wazuh/wazuh-documentation/source/cloud-service/apis/index.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: Wazuh Cloud provides a Wazuh Cloud API that allows you to perform some operations with your cloud environments.
-Learn more about it In this section.
+Learn more about it in this section.

 .. _cloud_apis: